Machu Picchu: A Dream Come True

 We tried to be silly taking photos but security wasn’t happy with us jumping around and scolded us.
 No one is allowed to jump or climb on any of the ruins which makes sense.

-We also took some well needed rest to just sit and observe the ruins in silence.
-Just the day before I had gone on a tour and almost didn’t make it back.
-My Near-Death Experience on Rainbow Mountain really put everything into perspective.
+From above, we took some much needed rest, just sitting and observing the ruins in silence.
+The day before, I had gone on a tour and almost didn’t make it back.
+My Near-Death Experience on Rainbow Mountain had really put everything into perspective.

 In the late afternoon, the sun finally poked out from behind the clouds for a few moments.
-It was absolutely breathtaking and felt really nice to feel the sun on our cheeks.
+It was absolutely breathtaking and comforting to feel the sun on our cheeks.
+We descended the steep slopes into the main square of Machu Picchu called the Sacred Plaza or Plaza Principal.

 Depart the Most Spectacular Urban Creation of the Inca Empire